divergencymcr/divergencymcr.github.io/current/2017/mixology/index.md

 There’ll be food, there’ll be talk, there’ll be a bit of performance - and we might even be mixing our drinks… So - if you are a BAME artist, however experienced or emerging, with an interest in exploring Live Art, We would love for you to join us.

-We have narrowed the time of the event down to ‘evening’ so we can get an idea on numbers for food and for booking purposes.
-So if you’re interested - please RSVP  to <mailto:divergency@habmcr.org> and let us know a little something about yourself...